lahiiru/opencv_python_installer_for_windows/README.md

 # OpenCV python library installer for windows

 Small batch script for installing OpenCV in windows easily.
 This batch file turns off proxy and install Numpy and Matplotlib which are the dependacies of OpenCV.
-If you wish to follow examples, you can find those [here](https://github.com/opencv/opencv).
+If you wish to follow OpenCV python examples, you can find those [here](https://github.com/opencv/opencv).
 Note that, `cv2.pyd` package file included in this repository is originally hosted [here](https://sourceforge.net/projects/opencvlibrary/files/opencv-win/)

 ## Prerequisites